DONKEY

 Kong Jr. was released to arcades in August 1982, just weeks apart in both

 Japan and North America.
-The game proved as successful as the predecessor,
+The game proved as successful as its predecessor,

 earning the 1984 Arcade